BLT With Roasted Garlic Aioli

 What This Recipe Entails

-If you have leftover bacon and a jar of garlic aioli in your fridge, you can easily make this BLT sandwich in just 5 minutes.
+If you have leftover bacon and a jar of garlic aioli in your fridge, you can easily make this BLT sandwich in just 5 minutes (or you can make our BLT pizza with garlic aioli!).

 BLT with garlic aioli.